 Maintenance: Confidence is growing in your ability to maintain the new regime, even managing to deal with small relapses.
 This stage can be challenging, it requires commitment.
 Call on your supporters.

-It's human nature challenges will present themselves and from time to time you may give in to them, but be assured once you return to your new habit it will come back faster than the first time.
-However, remember the 5 stages - remind yourself why you wanted the change as well as the benefits it brought to you.
+It's human nature.
+Challenges will present themselves and from time to time you may give in.
+But be assured once you return to your new habit it will come back faster than the first time.
+However, remember the 5 stages - remind yourself why you wanted to Change Habits and the benefits it brought to you.

 If you need any help with any of the above or have questions just contact me at Nuala@nualacoombspilates.com